 Wraparound: When this option is on, pieces may move off one edge and reappear in the spot on the other side.

-Leaping Gaps: If the wraparound option is on, it is also permissible for pieces to leap over any gaps that have formed between tiles after uprooting.
+Leaping Gaps: If (and only if) the wraparound option is on, it is also permissible for pieces to leap over any gaps that have formed between tiles after uprooting.